-Digital Data for Significant Sand and Gravel Aquifer Maps
+Significant Sand and Gravel Aquifer Maps Digital Data

-These datasets contain boundaries and polygons of significant sand and gravel aquifers (glacial deposits that are a significant ground water resource) for Maine mapped at a scale of 1:24,000.
+The aquifer polygons data file contains significant sand and gravel aquifers (glacial deposits that are a significant ground water resource) for Maine mapped at a scale of 1:24,000.
 The Maine Geological Survey used this data to produce Significant Sand and Gravel Aquifers Maps.
 Aquifer boundaries were delineated and digitized by the Maine Geological Survey from data compiled on USGS 7.5' quadrangle bases.
-Aquifer polygons are coded by yield expected from a properly constructed well (ATYPE = 0 area not mapped as aquifer; ATYPE = 1 10-50 gallons-per-minute; ATYPE = 2 greater than 50 gallons-per-minute; ATYPE = 3 island of non-aquifer material within an area mapped as aquifer).
+Aquifer polygons are coded by yield expected from a properly constructed well (ATYPE = 1 10-50 gallons-per-minute; ATYPE = 2 greater than 50 gallons-per-minute; ATYPE = 3 island of non-aquifer material within an area mapped as aquifer).

 Aquifer boundaries were delineated based in part on the surficial materials dataset.
 The Maine Geological Survey used this data to produce Surficial Materials Maps.
 This dataset contains point data describing the textures of surficial sediments, independent of interpretations regarding their origin, mapped at a scale of 1;24,000.
 Thickness of gravel, sand, silt, clay, and diamicton is shown.
 Data comes from auger holes, test pits, well logs, test borings, and gravel pits.
 Point data was compiled and digitized by the Maine Geological Survey from data compiled on USGS 7.5' quadrangle bases.
 The point attribute table contains information on the type of data point and, where appropriate, depth to bedrock, depth to water table, well yield, and/or material type and thickness.